mplewis/mplewis.com/src/content/index.tufte.md

 # I'm Matt Lewis.

-I grew up ✂ in Wausau, Wisconsin.
-After high school, I attended the University of Minnesota{umn} and graduated in Computer Engineering in December 2014.
+I grew up ✂ in Wisconsin and graduated from the University of Minnesota{umn} in Computer Engineering in 2014.

 I currently live ✂ in Denver, CO and work at [Uplight](https://uplight.com) as a Site Reliability Engineer.
 My team, Orchestrated Energy, saves customers money and reduces strain on the grid by shifting schedules toward off-peak power consumption.

-In past lives, I've built full-stack Rails payroll software at [Gusto](https://gusto.com), Bluetooth Low Energy-connected devices and apps at [Punch Through Design](https://punchthrough.com), and TV streaming software at [T-Mobile](https://t-mobile.com).
+In past lives, ✂ I've built full-stack Rails payroll software at [Gusto](https://gusto.com), Bluetooth Low Energy-connected devices and apps at [Punch Through Design](https://punchthrough.com), and TV streaming software at [T-Mobile](https://t-mobile.com).
 Check out [my résumé (PDF)](resume.pdf) to learn more.

 # I create stuff.